Plant types and subtypes: Perennials, Ground Covers

 Phlox stoloniferaAlso known as:

-This species of phlox forms loose mats of profuse, deep-pink, trumpet-shaped blossoms on thin green stalks.
-The leaves have a light green spring tenderness about them.
+Phlox stolonifera forms loose mats of profuse, deep-pink, trumpet-shaped blossoms on thin green stalks.
+The leaves are semi-evergreen and have a light green spring tenderness about them.
+The blooming period begins in mid-spring and extends well into early summer.

-Although Phlox stolonifera is native to woodlands and along streams of the Appalachian Mountains, it is very well suited for garden use.
-It will grow in rich, slightly acidic soil, in part shade to full sun so long as the soil is kept evenly moist.
-A great ground cover.
-Blooms in April to June.
+Although creeping phlox is native to woodlands and along streams of the Appalachian Mountains, it is very well suited for general garden use.
+It will thrive in rich, slightly acidic, moist well-drained soil, in part-sun to part-shade.
+It will tolerate full sun but might require supplemental watering during dry summers.
+This species spreads primarily via stolons and can form large colonies where competing plants are kept at bay.
+A stunning low maintenance ground cover for open shade.
 Zones 4-7

 Propagate from seed, cuttings, or by division in spring before blooming.
 Self seeds, and self propagates by stolons.